January 1, 2015 – December 31, 2015

 For example that might mean reading four to six books of the Bible (OT or NT, whatever you prefer) in four to six different translations.
 The books wouldn't have to be long books.
 You might choose Galatians, Ephesians, Philippians, and Colossians, etc. Or you might choose John, 1 John, 2 John, 3 John, Revelation.
 Or Luke, Acts, Romans, Hebrews.
 You can choose a group of books that makes sense to you.
 Books that you want to explore further.
 You choose the books, you choose the translations.
 You choose the pace.

 IV.
 Meditate or Memorize.
 Note the OR!
 Not everyone is comfortable committing to memorize Scripture.
 (I'm one of them!)
 Goal: Choose about a verse a week--or a verse every other week--to reflect and meditate on.
 It might mean memorizing it.
 It might mean writing or journaling about it.
 (Or blogging about it if you like.)
 It might mean praying it.
 Or studying it.
 It's taking the reading of Scripture into something a little more--worship.
-These verses would not be chosen ahead of time.
+These verses would not (have to) be chosen ahead of time.
 I'm not asking for a list.
 This is all about choosing-as-you-go, choosing as you read, let Scripture speak to you.

 - books about God (his attributes, his character, his names, etc.)